JosephJvB/I-wanna-be-the-holiday-project/README.md

   - and then maybe I never read from the SQL db?
 I just read from the filesystem.
   - I can generate reports from the SQL db.
 I dunno.

+- I wanna build the login/register screen (with sweet-alerts)

 - I wanna build the mail-client.
   - users can reset their passwords by mail.
   - maybe even look at 2fa stuff?
 Is it hard to send texts from the web?